conleym/mac-setup/README.md

 2. Optionally grant users the ability to use sudo with `sudoers.sh -K`.
 See `sudoers-playbook.yml` for options.
 3. Run `bootstrap.sh -K` (omit `-K` if you're set up with passwordless `sudo`).
-This runs `bootstrap-playbook.yml`, which runs Xcode's first launch tasks (if necessary) and installs [MacPorts](https://www.macports.org/), along with several ports needed to make setup tasks work properly.
+This runs `bootstrap-playbook.yml`, which runs the Xcode first launch tasks (if necessary) and installs [MacPorts](https://www.macports.org/), along with several ports needed to make setup tasks work properly.
 You only need to do this once.
 The playbook is imported in `setup-playbook.yml`, so the tasks will run again if necessary.
 4. Sign in to the app store app.